The Network of Women in Politics of Venezuela demands the approval of a law that guarantees the gender parity in elected positions.

 “In the same way, an agenda of legal reforms to guarantee gender equity in political and civil society organizations, to which I will contribute from my institutional and personal role,” said Márquez.

-The deputy rector of the CNE Griselda Colina was also present at the meeting and stated: “It’s not just about the quota, which is necessary, it’s about The political participation of women In all spaces, in the unions, in the unions and in the political parties, we have the task of making visible how the directives and statuses are being left inside the parties, how they are empowering women in this exercise of politics ”.
+The deputy rector of the CNE Griselda Colina was also present at the meeting and stated: “It’s not just regarding the quota, which is necessary, it’s regarding The political participation of women In all spaces, in the unions, in the unions and in the political parties, we have the task of making visible how the directives and statuses are being left inside the parties, how they are empowering women in this exercise of politics ”.

 Among the powers of the CNE is that of preparing the draft laws related to electoral matters and submit them to the National Assembly for its consideration and discussion.